Azerbaijan

-Azerbaijan, officially the Republic of Azerbaijan, (Note: Azərbaycan Respublikası /az/; Azerbaijan Republic is sometimes used in an official capacity.) is a transcontinental and landlocked country at the boundary of Western Asia and Eastern Europe.
+Azerbaijan, officially the Republic of Azerbaijan, (Note: Azərbaycan Respublikası /az/; Azerbaijan Republic is sometimes used in an official capacity.) is a landlocked country at the boundary of Western Asia and Eastern Europe.
 (Note: While often politically aligned with Europe, Azerbaijan is generally considered to be at least mostly in Southwest Asia geographically with its northern part bisected by the standard Asia–Europe divide, the Greater Caucasus.
 The United Nations' classification of world regions places Azerbaijan in Western Asia, the CIA World Factbook places it mostly in Southwest Asia, and Merriam-Webster's Collegiate Dictionary places it in both.)
-It is a part of the South Caucasus region and is bounded by the Caspian Sea to the east, Russia's republic of Dagestan to the north, Georgia to the northwest, Armenia and Turkey to the west, and Iran to the south.
+It is a part of the South Caucasus region and is bounded by the Caspian Sea to the east, Russia's republic of Dagestan to the north, Georgia to the northwest, Turkey (via the exclave of Nakhchivan) and Armenia to the west, and Iran to the south.
 Baku is the capital and largest city.

 The territory of what is now Azerbaijan was ruled first by Caucasian Albania and later by various Persian empires.
 Until the 19th century, it remained part of Qajar Iran, but the Russo-Persian wars of 1804–1813 and 1826–1828 forced the Qajar Empire to cede its Caucasian territories to the Russian Empire; the treaties of Gulistan in 1813 and Turkmenchay in 1828 defined the border between Russia and Iran.
 The region north of the Aras was part of Iran until it was conquered by Russia in the 19th century, where it was administered as part of the Caucasus Viceroyalty.